Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 ```
 - `TestContract` is a simple wallet contract.

-### STEP 3 - Deploying your contracts
+### STEP 3 - Deploying your contracts:

-Before deploying your contract to the Celo testnet, ensure that you have added the Celo testnet RPC to your Metamask wallet, if not follow this [guide](https://docs.celo.org/blog/tutorials/3-simple-steps-to-connect-your-metamask-wallet-to-celo) to add it & also get faucet from this [site](https://faucet.celo.org/alfajores).
+Before deploying your contract to the Celo testnet, ensure that you have added the Celo testnet RPC to your [Metamask wallet](https://metamask.io/download/), if not follow this [guide](https://docs.celo.org/blog/tutorials/3-simple-steps-to-connect-your-metamask-wallet-to-celo) to add it & also get faucet from this [site](https://faucet.celo.org/alfajores).
 <br/>

-Next, add the Celo network configuration to the hardhat.config.ts file located in the root directory of your project.
-To enable the use of your private key for your Celo account during contract deployment, you will need to install an env file.
-You can store your private key in the ".env" file and use the dotenv package to load it into your Hardhat configuration.
+Next, add the Celo network configuration to the "hardhat.config.ts" file located in the root directory of your project.
+To enable the use of your private key for your Celo account during contract deployment, you will need to install an "env" file.
+You can store your private key in the ".env" file and use the `dotenv` package to load it into your Hardhat configuration.
 Here is an example of how to configure it:

-- Install the dotenv package:
+- Install the `dotenv` package:

 ```
 npm install dotenv
 ```

-- Create a .env file in the root directory of your project, paste your private key, and ETHERSCAN_API_KEY into it:
+- Create a ".env file" in the root directory of your project, paste your private key and `ETHERSCAN_API_KEY` into it:

 ```
 PRIVATE_KEY=<your-private-key>
 ETHERSCAN_API_KEY = <ETHERSCAN_API_KEY>
 ```

-Here’s an example of how to add the Celo network configuration to your hardhat.config.ts file:
+Here’s an example of how to add the Celo network configuration to your "hardhat.config.ts file":

 ```typescript
 import { HardhatUserConfig } from "hardhat/config";
 import "@nomicfoundation/hardhat-toolbox";
 require("dotenv").config();

 type HttpNetworkAccountsUserConfig = any;
 const config: HardhatUserConfig = {